Authorities assign more officers to find convicted killer who escaped Pennsylvania prison as search enters 10th day – KION546

 • Tuesday: An area resident reported seeing Cavalcante in a creek bed on the resident’s property, Bivens said.

-• Wednesday: A trail camera image showed Cavalcante in or around Longwood Gardens, which is near the prison, but officials learned about this sighting Thursday evening, according to Bivens.
+• Wednesday: A trail camera image showed Cavalcante in or around Longwood Gardens but officials learned about this sighting Thursday evening, according to Bivens.

 The-CNN-Wire